Highland pony and foal on Kinclune Estate Highland Pony Stud Highland pony on Kinclune Estate Highland Pony Stud

 Visit Our Highland Pony Stud

-Come and meet the ponies on Kinclune Estate by signing up to a stud visit, farm safari or picnic with a pony.
+Come and meet the ponies on Kinclune Estate.
 Historically, Highlands, or ‘garrons’, were bred as working ponies on Scottish crofts, farms and estates and our family has been breeding ponies for more than three generations.
 Visit the ponies on the hill, where they live outdoors all year-round, or, with advance notice, we can arrange a stud visit for your group, focusing specifically on history, breeding or showing.
-Contact us so we can tailor your visit to your interests.
+Contact us to arrange a visit to our Highland Pony Stud.

 Ponies for Sale at Kinclune